Migliacciu

-Migliacciu (Corsican: pl. migliacci) is a specialty of the Corsican cuisine.
+Migliacciu (Corsican: pl. migliacci) is a specialty of Corsican cuisine.
 It is a savory preparation based on goat or sheep milk products.
 The migliacci can be cooked over a wood fire or in the oven and eaten warm or cold.
 Their preparation requires a dough made of wheat flour, salt, whey, yeast and cheese cut into small dices.
 The dough should rise for a few hours.
 Afterwards, it is divided into round galettes one cm thick and fifteen cm in diameter, on which is spread a mixture of egg and milk.
 After resting, migliacci are cooked for fifteen minutes on chestnut leaves.